nystudio107/craft-disqus/README.md

 To install Disqus, follow these steps:

-1. Download & unzip the file and place the `disqus` directory into your `craft/plugins` directory
+1. Install with Composer via `composer require nystudio107/craft3-disqus` from your project directory
-2. Install with Composer via `composer require nystudio107/craft3-disqus`
+2. Install plugin in the Craft Control Panel under Settings > Plugins

 Disqus works on Craft 3.x.